 Adult supervisors are required by state law to be adult law enforcement officers.
 BHDDH contracts with municipal police departments to conduct inspections as part of the Annual Synar Survey and to engage in on-going enforcement efforts.
-Each police department selects the officers to conduct the survey within their respective municipality or in another municipality pursuant to a mutual aid agreement.
+Any participating police department selects the officers to conduct the survey within their respective municipality or in another municipality pursuant to a mutual aid agreement.
 All officers supervising the youth participants have been trained by BHDDH, if they are not FDA Commissioned Officers who know the protocols and understand all reporting procedures.

 5b.
-Describe the methods used to recruit, select, and train youth inspec --
+Describe the methods used to recruit, select, and train youth inspectors.

-Recruitment and training of youth inspectors primarily is done BHDDH with assistance from local police departments and their community prevention coalitions.
+Recruitment and training of youth inspectors primarily is done BHDDH with assistance from local police departments.
 Some youth participants also received training from the FDA Youth Coordinator.
 Inspection protocols are reviewed with the youth inspectors just prior to conducting the inspections.

-6. re specific legal or procedural requirements instituted by the state to address e of youth inspectors' immunity when conducting inspections?

 a.
 Legal

-⊠ Yes □ No
+∑ Yes ☐ No

 (If Yes , please describe.)

-RI General Laws Title 11 Criminal Offenses Chapter 11-9 Children (11-9-13.6)
+RI General Laws Title 11 Criminal Offenses Chapter 11-9 Children (11-9 -13.6)

-Underage individuals, acting as agents for the department of behavioral healthcare, developmental disabilities and hospitals and with the written permission of parent or guardian, may purchase, with impunity from prosecution, tobacco products for the purposes of law enforcement or government research involving monitoring compliance with this chapter, provided that the underage individuals are supervised by an adult law enforcement official.
-Any individual participating in an unannounced compliance check of over the counter or vending machine sales, must state his or her accurate age is asked by the sales representative of the retail establishment being checked.
+Underage individuals, acting as agents for the department of behavioral hedisabilities and hospitals and with the written permission of parent or guar impunity from prosecution, tobacco products for the purposes of law enforcement involving monitoring compliance with this chapter, provided that individuals are supervised by an adult law enforcement official.
+Any individuals are compliance check of over the counter or vending machine succurate age is asked by the sales representative of the retail establishment. rdian, may purchase, with recement or government t the underage vidual participating in an ales, must state his or her

 b.
 Procedural

-∑ Yes
+⊠ Yes □ No

-(If Yes, please describe.)
+(If Yes , please describe.)

-Synar Survey inspections should be conducted in accordance with established Synar Survey Protocol:

 Synar Tobacco Survey Protocol

-Survey Dates:

-Start: Upon receipt of survey materials

-End: September 30, 2017

-If you are unable to complete the survey by the deadline, please contact Maureen Mulligan at 462-3051 or maureen.mulligan@bhddh.ri.gov .

-Survey Times: The survey should be conducted during the day or evening when the outlets to be inspected are likely to be open for business.

-Survey Sites: Survey those outlets for which you receive a pre-printed survey form.
-If the outlet is closed, no longer sells tobacco products, or if conditions are unsafe for inspecting, check the appropriate box on the data collection form and include the reason why the purchase attempt was not completed.
+Survey Dates • t: Upon receipt of survey materials End: If you a are unable to complete the survey by the deadline, please contact an at 462-3051 or maureen.mulligan@bhddh.ri.gov .
+Maureen Survey are likel Times: The survey should be conducted during the day or evening when to be open for business. he outlets to be inspected Survey no longe , m.
+If the outlet is closed, ne appropriate box on the Survey no longe data coll Additio assigned inspection y to be open for business.
+Sites: Survey those outlets for which you receive a pre-printed survey former sells tobacco products, or if conditions are unsafe for inspecting, check the m.
+If the outlet is closed, ne appropriate box on the pleted. owing inspection of ed inspections before all licensed retail tobacco